 Some possible poor times and places for a conversation

 - At the dinner table – maybe.
-(See comments above) This may be a great opportunity for people to be together, but don’t set up a situation where your student avoids meals because she feels she will get either the third degree or a sermon.
+(See comments above) This may be a great opportunity for people to be together, but don’t set up a situation where your student avoids meals because they feel they will get either the third degree or a sermon.

 - Anywhere in public.